danshearer/COVID-19-UK-Science/README.md

 > adopt protective measures without having to wait until the reality of
 > those risks become fully apparent.

-(emphasis added.)

-The Precautionary Principle is a feature of law that I and others have worked with for years, and it is no secret that those leading the Brexit charge disliked it intensely, and the United States rejects it outright at the federal level and in court rulings.
-An article representative of these sorts of emotive views was published on 31st January 2020 [in a Spiked article](https://www.spiked-online.com/2020/01/31/brexit-its-time-to-seize-the-day/):
+The Precautionary Principle is a feature of law that I and others have worked with for years, and it is no secret that those leading the Brexit charge disliked it intensely, and the United States rejects it outright at the federal level and in many court rulings.
+On 31st January 2020, a well-known writer on economics topics produced a summary of these sorts of views [in a Spiked article](https://www.spiked-online.com/2020/01/31/brexit-its-time-to-seize-the-day/):

 > The British government should adopt a similar independent approach in